pantheon-systems/documentation/source/content/guides/wp-plugins-themes-known-issues/02-assumed-write-access.md

 This section provides information on assumed write access for WordPress plugins and themes.

 Some plugins and themes are built on the assumption that the CMS has write access to the entire filesystem.
-While this is usually true of standard LAMP/LEMP stack server configuration, Pantheon and other specialized platforms do not.
-This can result in runtime errors when the software can't write to locations in the codebase in Test and Live environments.
+While this is usually true of standard Linux, Apache, MySQL, and PHP (LAMP) and Linux, Nginx, MariaDB or MySQL, and PHP, Perl, or Python and (LEMP) stack server configuration, Pantheon and other specialized platforms do not allow write access to the entire filesystem.
+This can result in runtime errors when the software can't write to locations in the codebase in the Test and Live environments.

 Refer to documentation on [Using the Pantheon WebOps Workflow](/pantheon-workflow) for more information on how Pantheon differentiates "code" from "files".

-The solution to these issues is usually to create a symbolic link (symlink) from the plugin's expected write location to a location in the writable filesystem (`/sites/default/files` for Drupal, `wp-content/uploads` for WordPress).
-The process for creating a symlink and verifying that the symlink is correct is detailed in [Using Extensions That Assume Write Access](/symlinks-assumed-write-access).
+The solution to assumed write access issues is usually to create a symbolic link (symlink) from the plugin's expected write location to a location in the writable filesystem (`/sites/default/files` for Drupal, `wp-content/uploads` for WordPress).
+Refer to the documentation in [Using Extensions That Assume Write Access](/symlinks-assumed-write-access) to create a symlink and confirm that it works correctly.

-The following is a list of plugins that assume write access, and the specific file or folder that needs to be symlinked to resolve:
+The table below provides a list of plugins that assume write access, and the specific file or folder that must be symlinked:

 +-----------------------------------------------------------------------------------------------+-------------------------------------------------------+--------------------------------------------------------------------------------------------------+
 | Plugin                                                                                        | Assumed Write Path                                    | Notes                                                                                            |